Christgrant98/christgrant98/README.md

 <small><strong>`A passionate software developer from the world`</strong></small>
 <br/>
  <p>
 👋 Greetings!
-With 2 years of experience, I specialize in Flutter and React technologies, crafting seamless solutions for web and mobile platforms.
+With almost 2 years of experience, I specialize in Flutter and React technologies, crafting seamless solutions for web and mobile platforms.
 Driven by a passion for continuous learning, I am always on the lookout for opportunities that push me to the next level in the dynamic world of tech.
 </p>
 <br/>
-<p>☕ Coffee enthusiast</p>
 <p>🌎 Always open to new journeys</p>
 <p>🧠 Continuously learning and growing</p>
+<p>☕ Coffee enthusiast</p>
 <p>⚛️ Habits enhance your reality</p>